PasinduYeshan/FinanceBank/README.md

     `npm pack`

 3. Create a `.env` file inside the project folder and add the relevant configurations
-    - Replace the value of `clientID` with the value of `OAuth Client Key` or `Client ID` which you copied when you configure the Service Provider `ISEntgra`.
+    - Replace the value of `clientID` with the value of `OAuth Client Key` or `Client ID` which you copied when you configure the Service Provider `FinanceBank`.
     - Replace the `EntgraClientKey` and `EntgraClientSecret` with the values of `OAuth Client Key` or `Client ID` which you copied when you register the application in Entgra IoT server.

         ```jsx